irebernardidev/Wine-Time-MP1/TESTING.md

 #### Results:

-- Home Page
+- Home Page: no errors or warnings to show.

 ![Home Page HTML Validator](assets/testing-files/home-validator.gif)

-- Our Wines Page
+- Our Wines Page: no errors or warnings to show.

 ![Our Wines Page HTML Validator](assets/testing-files/Menu-validator.gif)

-- Gallery Page
+- Gallery Page: no errors or warnings to show.

 ![Gallery Page HTML Validator](assets/testing-files/gallery-validator.gif)

-- Contact Page
+- Contact Page: no errors or warnings to show.

 ![Contact Page HTML Validator](assets/testing-files/contact-validator.gif)

-- Write a Review Page
+- Write a Review Page: no errors or warnings to show.

 ![Write a Review Page HTML Validator](assets/testing-files/review-validator.gif)

-- Success Message Page
+- Success Message Page: no errors or warnings to show.

 ![Success Message Page HTML Validator](assets/testing-files/success-validator.gif)

-- Thank You Page
+- Thank You Page: no errors or warnings to show.

 ![Thank You Page HTML Validator](assets/testing-files/thankyou-validator.gif)

-- CSS stylesheet
+- CSS stylesheet: no errors found.

 ![CSS Validator](assets/testing-files/css-validator.gif)